Narthur/ohc-handbook/Section 6 - Student Life.md

 |Vespers         |7:00 p.m.
 Friday
 |College Meeting |10:50 a.m.
 Sunday

-Any other meetings will be announced with their times
+Any other meetings will be announced with their times.

 ## Internal Discipline Policy